In the Footsteps of Alexander the Great

 it retraced the travels of Alexander the Great, from Macedonia to the borders of India and back to Mesopotamia.

-Controversy
+Production

 Wood was prevented by the government of Greece from interviewing Eugene N. Borza, a professor specializing in the history of Macedonia, anywhere within Greece, apparently because of Borza's controversial views on the ethnic differences between the Greeks and Macedonians in ancient times.
-Borza later expressed approval of the series but was unhappy with the accompanying book.